How you can help invest in better education

 School Improvement Loans help schools provide higher quality education by allowing them to invest in infrastructure, teaching and learning aids and other equipment that facilitates better learning opportunities.

 Education Quality support to school leaders helps to continually improve the quality of the education that community schools are helping provide.

-use loans to educate their children in India, Indonesia and Pakistan.
+use school fee loans to educate their children in India, Indonesia and Pakistan.

 In a small village in West Java, Indonesia, 19-year-old Acu suffered through 68 weeks of school closures when he was trying to finish his final years of vocational high school.
 Acu lives in a makeshift home with his parents and seven-year-old sister Mila.
 The family sleep on a hard piece of wood that serves as a bed each night.
 His mother Acih and father Namin are banana farmers, but they only earn Rp.800,000 (A$77) a week to provide food, shelter, clothing and other necessities for their whole family.
 They never studied past primary school.

 For Acu, finishing school with the challenges of COVID-19 looked impossible.
 But then Acih and Namin received an education loan of Rp.5,000,000 (A$485).
 Where poverty had prohibited them from being able to invest in their son’s education, the loan meant that they could now pay Acu’s school fees and access supplies for him to continue to study at home while school was closed.

 Thanks to a school loan, Acu was able to continue learning Mathematics, Indonesian and Civics alongside his favourite subject Light Vehicle Engineering – his dream vocation.
 Through our EduFinance program, Opportunity provides vulnerable children like Acu with the opportunity to receive a quality education, equipping them for careers where they can earn sustainable incomes and break the cycle of poverty.